 Holiday Twilight Tour

-The downtown annual holiday event on the first Saturday of December, Twilight Tour is now a daytime festival.
-The downtown businesses will be "open-housing" all day, providing refreshments, entertainment and a preview of holiday gifts.
-The streets will be closed and many holiday activities have been planned
+The downtown annual holiday event on the first Saturday of December, Twilight Tour is 5-9 PM, after the parade.
+The streets will be closed with holiday activities, music and vendors.

 The Aluminum Tree Museum

 See many vintage Christmas trees and ornaments during December at the Transylvania Heritage Museum at 189 West Main Street.
 Read more.